blockchaintp/training/new-schedule.md

  * get ip addresses of each person and write them on the board
  * create a dockerhub or quay.io account

+11:00-11:30 Coffee

-11:00-12:00 Tic-Tac-Toe Demo
+11:30-12:15 Hands-on: Tic-Tac-Toe Demo

  * get folks to play xo with each other
  * we will have our XO gui running as part of the container
  * get them to use the GUI to play games against each other
  * get them to use the CLI tool to look at games and make moves

-12:00-13:00 Application Development Best Practices
+12:15-13:00 Application Development Best Practices

-Using the XO Transaction Family reference implementation highlight the key considerations that need to be taken into when developing a new transaction family
+Use XO Transaction Family reference implementation to highlight the key considerations that need to be taken into when developing a new transaction family

 13:00-14:00 Lunch

-14:00-16:00 Hands-on Session 2: Tic-Tac-Toe Deep Dive
+14:00-15:30 Hands-on: Tic-Tac-Toe Deep Dive

  * Edit code in the tp
    * fix the bug where you can play yourself
  * Implement your own client
    * provide a skeleton client that they finish off
- * Deploy the new code with new version
+ * Deploy the new tp code with new version
-   * update the settings to account for the tp
+   * update the settings to account for the tp version
  * Push the new code to dockerhub

-16:00-17:00 Introduce sextant and show deploying to production
+15:30-16:00 Coffee

+16:00-17:30 Introduce Sextant & Demo Deploying to Production

- * create a cluster
+ * create a cluster & sawtooth network
- * deploy the xo 1.1 image they just pushed to production
+ * deploy the xo-tp 1.1 image they just pushed to production
- * update the settings to allow for xo 1.1
+ * update the settings to allow for xo-tp 1.1

-day 2
+##Day 2

-09:30-10:00 Day 1 recap
+09:30-10:00 Day 1 Recap

-10:00-13:00 Hands-on Session 3: Develop Voting App Extended session where we provide skeletal code for a voting application derived from the settings-tp which will use and reinforce everything learned on
+10:00-11:00 Hands-on: Develop Voting App #1

+Extended session where we provide skeletal code for a voting application derived from the settings-tp which will use & reinforce everything learned Day 1

+11:00-11:30 Coffee

+11:30-13:00 Hands-on: Develop Voting App #2

 13:00-14:00 Lunch

-14:00-16:00 Hands on: Seth Integration
+14:00-15:30 Hands-on: Seth Integration

-Wrap up by showing how standard Ethereum developer tools such as truffle and remix can be used with a Sawtooth network where seth-tp is deployed thus opening up the world of Solidity/Ethereum
+Show how standard Ethereum developer tools such as truffle and remix can be used with a Sawtooth network where seth-tp is deployed thus opening up the world of Solidity/Ethereum.
+Also highlight recent work supporting WASM.

+15:30-16:00 Coffee

-16:00-17:00 Running in production
+16:00-17:30 Running Sawtooth in Production

-Best practices
+Best practices & benefits of Sextant over DIY approach